Rapptz/discord.py/docs/api.rst

     :param guild: The :class:`Guild` that has changed availability.

+.. function:: on_guild_integrations_update(guild)

+    Called when a :class:`GuildIntegration` is created, modified, or deleted.

+    :param guild: The :class:`Guild` whose integrations have changed.

 .. function:: on_voice_state_update(member, before, after)

     Called when a :class:`Member` changes their :class:`VoiceState`.